 This article provides a few details about each type of check-in, links to the associated articles in the Help Center, and shows you how to view check-in/check-out data on your site manager panel.

-Note: Agency check-in is available for both regular and advanced-event needs.
-Self-check-in applies for shift needs only.
-It is not available for Ongoing, Runs Until, or Happens On needs (including advanced-event needs).
+Note: Agency/program check-in is available for both regular and advanced-event needs.
+Because self-check-in applies for shift needs only, it is not available for advanced-event needs.

 Self check-in is a convenient tool for volunteers who have responded to shift needs.
 On the morning of their shift, volunteers will get an email reminding them to check in.
 They can schedule their check-in time early, or they can access the email when they arrive at the volunteer site and check in then.
 They can use the same method for checking out.